Ball of Fire: Production

 The script was written by Charles Brackett, Thomas Monroe, and Billy Wilder from a short story titled "From A to Z", which Wilder had created while he was still in Europe.
 Partly inspired by the fairy tale "Snow White", the professors were loosely based on the dwarfs from Walt Disney's animated film Snow White and the Seven Dwarfs.
 Although Ball of Fire was directed by the well-established Howard Hawks, Wilder had already decided that he needed to direct his screenplays to protect them from studio and other directors' interference.
 Hawks was happy to let Wilder study his directing on the set and Wilder thereafter directed his own films.
 The film was the second feature of 1941 to pair Cooper and Stanwyck, following Meet John Doe.

-Ginger Rogers and Carole Lombard turned down the Sugarpuss role, while Lucille Ball was almost cast until Gary Cooper recommended Stanwyck.
+The role of Sugarpuss was offered to Ginger Rogers and Carole Lombard, but both turned it down.
+Lucille Ball was almost cast in the role until Gary Cooper recommended Stanwyck.

 Wilder reveled in poking fun at those who took politics too seriously.
 At one point, Sugarpuss points to her sore throat and complains "Slight rosiness?
 It's as red as the Daily Worker [a left-wing newspaper] and just as sore."

-Wilder also worked in a reference to Cooper's Oscar-winning performance in the title role of Hawks' 1941 film Sergeant York by having Dan Duryea's character Duke Pastrami say, "I saw me a movie last week" before licking his thumb and rubbing it on the sight of his gun, a technique Cooper's York uses to improve his marksmanship.
+Wilder also worked in a reference to Cooper's Oscar-winning performance in the title role of Hawks's 1941 film Sergeant York by having Dan Duryea's character Duke Pastrami say, "I saw me a movie last week" before licking his thumb and rubbing it on the sight of his gun, a technique Cooper's York uses to improve his marksmanship.

 Reception

-According to RKO records, Ball of Fire took in $1,856,000 in theater rentals from the United States and Canada and an additional $785,000 from foreign rentals, but because of the terms of Sam Goldwyn's deal with RKO, RKO recorded a loss of $147,000 on it.
+According to RKO records, Ball of Fire took in $1,856,000 in theater rentals from the United States and Canada and an additional $785,000 from foreign rentals, but, because of the terms of Sam Goldwyn's deal with RKO, RKO recorded a loss of $147,000 on it.

-Ball of Fire holds a 100% approval rating on Rotten Tomatoes based on 26 reviews, with a weighted average of 8.24/10.
+Ball of Fire holds a 100% approval rating on Rotten Tomatoes based on 28 reviews, with a weighted average of 8.2/10.
 The site's consensus reads: "A splendidly funny twist on the story of Snow White, Ball of Fire boasts a pair of perfect leads in Gary Cooper and Barbara Stanwyck".

 Awards and honors

 Ball of Fire was nominated for Academy Awards for Best Actress in a Leading Role (Barbara Stanwyck), Best Music, Scoring of a Dramatic Picture, Best Sound, Recording (Thomas T. Moulton) and Best Story.

 In World War II, a total of 12 servicemen were pen-pals with Stanwyck; two of them asked for a poster of her in the Ball of Fire outfit for their mess hall.

-Ball of Fire is recognized by American Film Institute in these lists: